rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 In the sixth month the angel Gabriel was sent from God to a city of Galilee named Nazareth, ^0126

 to a virgin betrothed to a man whose name was Joseph, of the house of David.
-And the virgin’s name was Mary. ^0127
+And the virgin's name was Mary. ^0127

 And he came to her and said, Greetings, O favored one, the Lord is with you! ^0128